Dogs are not just pets; they are family members.

 2. Ingredient Concerns:

 Some liverwurst varieties contain ingredients that are toxic to dogs, such as onions or garlic.
-Its important to read labels carefully and avoid any liverwurst that contains these ingredients.
+It‘s important to read labels carefully and avoid any liverwurst that contains these ingredients.

 3. Sodium and Preservatives: